 There is some thought that the endocannabinoid system can influence cancer cells by slowing their growth or hindering their ability to divide.
 However, our understanding of this is very young, and right now, it's probably not much.
 As such, we never recommend CBD oil or another CBD product replace a cancer treatment advised by your vet.

 Are There Any Negative Side Effects for Dogs?

-Many people view the sedative nature of CBD as being a positive effect on dogs that have cancer.
+Many people view the sedative nature of hemp CBD as being a positive effect on dogs that have cancer.
 CBD doesn't usually make dogs tired unless too much oil is administered.
 When this happens, the relaxing effects of cannabidiol for dogs can be viewed as a negative side effect, especially when it's not conducive for your dog to fall asleep.

-Let's say you're taking your dog in for a follow-up after a recent chemotherapy appointment, but your dog happens to get very anxious in doctor offices.
-So, to combat the anxiety on top of the pre-existing physical discomfort from the chemotherapy, you decide to administer oil to your dog.
+Let's say you're taking your dog in for a follow-up after a recent chemotherapy appointment, but your dog happens to get very anxious in doctor's offices.
+So, to combat the anxiety on top of the pre-existing physical discomfort from the chemotherapy, you decide to administer the oil to your dog.
 If you miscalculate the dose and give too much CBD to your dog, your dog will end up walking into their appointment in a deep slumber.